 You must also enroll in a state-approved electrician training program.
 From there, you need to gain the necessary experience to earn your general or residential electrician license from the State of California Department of Industrial Relations.
 After that, you will be eligible to obtain an electrical contractor license from the California Contractors State License Board.
 California electrician certifications do not use the typical terms “journeyman,” "journeyman license," or “master electrician.”

 Steps to Get an Electrician License in California

 Enroll in a state-approved union or non-union electrical training program or apprenticeship program.

-Gain the required experience through an apprenticeship program to get work experience and become a residential electrician.
+Gain the required work experience through an apprenticeship program to become a residential electrician.

 Take the exam required to obtain residential electrician certification.

 Provide proof of insurance.